momchil-terziev/momchil-terziev.github.io/_pages/Tutorials.md

 - A tutorial on predicting ship motions and operability
 - A tutorial on redicitng added resistance
 - A guide on importing and debugging geometries
+- A list of known issues with ShipX

 ### [Sending Star-CCM+ simulations to ARCHIE-WeST](https//:momchil-terziev.github.io/resources/Using-script-files-in-Star-CCM+)
 Includes: